GrieferAtWork/KOSmk4/readme.md

 - Before magic starts building, it will ensure that a symlink `$PROJPATH/$TARGET-kos` expands to `$TARGET-kos-$CONFIG`.
 	- Note that when GCC is configured, `$PROJPATH/$TARGET-kos/lib` is set up as part of the library path used by things such as `-lc` flags.
-	- As such, when using the GCC from the KOS toolchain, it will always link against the versions of KOS system library created for the configuration set the last time magic was invoked
+	- As such, when using the GCC from the KOS toolchain, it will always link against the versions of KOS system libraries created for the configuration set the last time magic was invoked
 - The following paths are selected by `--target=$TARGET` and `--config=$CONFIG`
 	- `$PROJPATH/bin/$TARGET-kos/...`
 	- `$PROJPATH/bin/$TARGET-kos-$CONFIG/...`